-^{}Subject to future County of Simcoe MCR
+^{}Subject to future County of Simcoe MCRs or similar processes undertaken in accordance with Provincial Policy.

 Table 5: Population and jobs growth projection

 16.2.10 In accordance with policy 16.1.5, the Town may consider amendments to this Secondary Plan to permit development outside the area shown in Schedule O prior to 2051, where compliance with provincial settlement area boundary expansion policies is achieved.
 When considering applications to amend this Secondary Plan, the Town will have due regard for applications that demonstrate the following: